 Hiring A New York Medical License Defense Lawyer

-When you find yourself at risk of losing your medical license, it is in your best interest to hire the help of a defense lawyer you can trust.
+When you find yourself at risk of losing your medical license, it is in your interest to hire the help of a defense lawyer you can trust.
 All New York professions are regulated through the State Education Department and investigated by the OPD for professional misconduct.